11 Brigade (United Kingdom): 11th Security Force Assistance Brigade

-Structure

-11th Brigade

 In November 2024, the brigade resurbordinated from the 1st (UK) Division to Field Army Troops.
 The brigade became 11th Brigade, dropping its Security Force Assistance responsibility, and returning to a combat role as part of the Land Special Operations Force.
 The brigade will learn to fight as a tactical recce-strike force and will take part in training packages in Kenya and the Baltics in 2025.

-The brigade's current structure is as follows:
+The brigade's structure in 2026 is: